 If you are writing a protocol that needs to authenticate against something, you will need a reference to a Portal, and to nothing else.
-This has only 2 methods - interface the avatar implements (which was one of the interfaces passed in the interfaces tuple)
+This has only 2 methods -

 • login (credentials, mind, interfaces)

 The docstring is quite expansive (see twisted.cred.portal), but in brief, this is what you call when you need to call in order to connect a user to the system.
 Typically you only pass in one interface, and the mind is None.
 The interfaces are the possible interfaces the returned avatar is expected to implement, in order of preference.
 The result is a deferred which fires a tuple of: